shanenemeth/Shane_Portfolio-/README.md

 * Analyzed a diabetes dataset to create a model to predict whether and observation has diabetes using logit regression
 * Split dataset into training and testing subsets
 * Utilized ROCR package to determine best threshold and performance for the model
-* Created a plot of the performance using true positive rate and false positive rate as the axes to determine best threshold for the model and reduce the false positive rate
+* Created a ROC plot to determine the best probability threshold for the model and reduce the false positive rate
 * Identified .3 as the best threshold for the model to obtain the lowest false positive rate while maintaining the highest accuracy
 * Accuracy of the model was .76

-Best Threshold Selection Plot
+### ROC Plot
  ![](images/Logistic.png)

 # [Project 4: Multiple Linear Regression using Best Subset Selection](https://github.com/shanenemeth/Regfit)